"The place for everything about Lao girls, parties and night club entertainment in Laos."

 What Makes A Lao Girl Different

 There is no question in my mind that Lao women are the best for marriage and having a long term relationship.
-Not only are Lao guys living in a foreign country coming to marry a girl in Laos by the hundreds each year, but alot of westerners with asian preference are now becoming more interested in Lao girls.
+Not only are Lao guys living in a foreign country coming to marry a girl in Laos by the hundreds each year, but alot of westerners with Asian preference are now becoming more interested in Lao girls.

-But the thing that makes a Lao woman stand out from other women of different races is their natural asian beauty, long hair and their sexy, feminine looks and men are attracted to that.
-Lao girls don't need to look Western or change the way they look to be attractive, they are far more beautiful than other asian women I've seen.
+Lao girls don't need to try and change the way they look to be attractive, they are far more beautiful than other women I've seen.
 And it's not just about their looks, Lao women tend to be more trustworthy, family-orientated, more traditional and they make a better housewife.

 Khop Jai